Yamasee/skypath-ios-sdk/README.md

 #### Login

-You need to identify the user in the system by login as a partner, where `userId` is a pilot identifier, and `companyId` is provided to you by Yamasee.
+You need to identify the user in the system by login as a partner, where `userId` is a pilot identifier, and `companyId` is provided to you.

 ```swift
 guard !YamaseeCore.shared.isLoggedIn() else {